 Rule 55.
 Forms

 Location.
-Probate forms referred to in these rules are located on the self-service page of the Arizona Judicial Branch website, www.azcourts.gov.
+Forms referred to in these rules are located on the self-service page of the Arizona Judicial Branch website, www.azcourts.gov.
+These forms

-Recommended and Required Forms.
-The Judicial Branch website will specify whether a form is recommended or required.

-Recommended Forms.
-Recommended forms meet the requirements of these rules.
-A party may adapt these forms by deleting content that does not apply to a particular proceeding or by adding other relevant content, provided the adapted form includes all the information that applies to that proceeding.
+meet the requirements of these rules.

+Modification of Forms by the Court or Parties.
+Forms 5 through 10 may be modified only by court order.
+A party may adapt other forms by deleting content that does not apply to a particular proceeding or by adding other relevant content, provided the adapted form includes all the information that applies to that proceeding.
 Deleting information contained in a form, or failing to complete a portion of the form, constitutes the party’s representation that any omitted or unanswered questions or items are not applicable to the proceeding.

-Required Forms.
-Required forms may not be adapted or modified, except by court order.

-Modification.
-The Supreme Court may adopt, approve, or modify probate forms by administrative order.
+Administrative Orders.
+The Supreme Court may adopt, approve, or modify forms by administrative order.

 COMMENT TO THE 2020 AMENDMENTS